 Collect, store, and guard the lifeblood of our organization -- data...

-Thinking Machines is a technology consultancy building AI & data platforms to solve high impact problems for our client.
-Our vision is for the Philippines to become a global hub for data science.
-To do that, we create data cultures, one organization at a time.
+Thinking Machines is a technology consultancy building AI & data platforms to solve high impact problems for our clients.
+Our vision is for Southeast Asia to become a global hub for data science.
+To do that, we create data cultures one organization at a time.